-A product of the CA Essentials for Childhood Initiative, the California Data Dashboard contains 23 select indicators of child adversity, health and well-being, utilizing data available on kidsdata.org .
-For more information about this project please go here.
+A product of the Essentials for Childhood Initiative (EfC), the Child Adversity and Well-Being Dashboards contain indicators of child adversity, health and well-being utilizing data available on kidsdata.org.
+For more information about the dashboards, please refer to the California Data Dashboards page.

 The dashboard uses indicators from Kidsdata.org, a program of the Lucile Packard Foundation for Children’s Health.
 It contains wellness and health measures, including three measures of childhood adversity and resilience, based on a data topic that was created in a collaboration between EfC and Kidsdata.
 The child adversity measures incorporate a broader social determinants of health framework for Adverse Childhood Experiences (ACEs) beyond traditional measures of household and family dysfunction.